 OPRHP is responsible for contracting with the grantee.
-Federal authorization is required prior to OPRHP signing the New York State Master Contract for Grants.
-For projects awarded to other State agencies, a Memorandum of Understanding will serve as the project agreement between the project sponsor and OPRHP.
+Federal authorization is required prior to OPRHP signing the State of New York Contract for Grants.
+For projects awarded to State or Federal agencies, a Memorandum of Understanding or Interoffice Memorandum will serve as the project agreement between the project sponsor and OPRHP.
 The earliest date of Federal Authorization serves as the start date for all RTP projects.